 - Staff attend weekly staff meetings and regular INSET which sometimes have a SEND focus. - The inclusion team carry out staff training when it is necessary and we regularly access training from outside agencies e.g Speech Therapy, Educational Psychology, SPLD base.
 In recent years staff have received training on; supporting children with speech and language difficulties, supporting children who have difficulty with working memory, working with children who have an autistic spectrum disorder and more recently supporting those with hearing aids, Down Syndrome and Makaton. - In addition to this many of our staff have attended specific training held by the local authority.
-This training is often specific to particular need of a child they work with e.g hearing impairment, autism, dyslexia, etc. - All staff have received first response first aid training and are regularly updated on how to care for children with specific medical needs e.g. asthma, allergies and diabetes. - All teaching staff have had Herfordshire Steps training which includes de-escalation. - All staff receive Tier 1 Autism training with some staff being trained at Tier 2 and 3. - Many of our staff, particularly in early years, have attended more in depth paediatric first aid training. - Mrs Black is trained on gastronomy care. - Miss K Fitzsimmons has a Post Graduate Certificate in supporting children with specific literacy difficulties (Dyslexia) and has completed the Gina Davis Attention Autism training. - Mrs T. Cain Advanced Skills TA SEND focus Trained counsellor. - Mrs L. Staines is qualified in Elklan Language Development. - Miss Fitzsimmons, Mrs Staines and Mrs Chinn have completed training on the Nuffield Early Language Intervention. - Miss Rumph is trained to deliver Lego Therapy and is a fully qualified Emotional Literacy Support Assistant. - Mrs. D Major has extensive experience of working with children with special educational needs, in specialist provision, prior to working at Aycliffe Drive.
+This training is often specific to particular need of a child they work with e.g hearing impairment, autism, dyslexia, etc. - All staff have received first response first aid training and are regularly updated on how to care for children with specific medical needs e.g. asthma, allergies and diabetes. - All teaching staff have had Therepeutic Thinking training which includes de-escalation. - All staff receive Tier 1 Autism training with some staff being trained at Tier 2 and 3. - Many of our staff, particularly in early years, have attended more in depth paediatric first aid training. - Mrs Black is trained on gastronomy care. - Miss K Fitzsimmons has a Post Graduate Certificate in supporting children with specific literacy difficulties (Dyslexia) and has completed the Gina Davis Attention Autism training. - Mrs L. Staines is qualified in Elklan Language Development. - Miss Fitzsimmons and Mrs Staines have completed training on the Nuffield Early Language Intervention. - Miss Rumph is trained to deliver Lego Therapy and is a fully qualified Emotional Literacy Support Assistant. - Mrs. D Major has extensive experience of working with children with special educational needs, in specialist provision, prior to working at Aycliffe Drive.